 2. Research keywords (short-tail like "cotton t-shirts" and long-tail like "high-quality, durable cotton t-shirts")

-3. Build pillar pages for corresponding topics (e.g., Cotton t-shirts, Cleaning cotton t-shirts) while keeping in mind that they have to be contextually relevant and useful to the end users
+3. Build pillar pages for similar topics (e.g., Cotton t-shirts, Cleaning cotton t-shirts).
+Keep in mind that they have to be contextually relevant and useful to the end users.

 4. Create a blog, link to the pillar pages and link to each post from the relevant pillar page